Pennsylvania Route 66: PA 66 Alternate

 Pennsylvania Route 66 Alternate (PA 66 Alt.) is an 11 mi alternate route through Westmoreland County and Armstrong County, Pennsylvania.

-It leaves its parent route in Washington Township.
-It travels through the center of Oklahoma and Vandergrift, while the mainline route bypasses residential neighborhoods along the riverfront.
+It leaves its parent route in Washington Township and travels through the center of Oklahoma and Vandergrift, while the mainline route bypasses residential neighborhoods along the riverfront.

 PA 66 Alt. merges with PA 56 to cross the Kiskiminetas River.
 It becomes a separate route again in Parks Township (North Vandergrift), avoiding several riverfront towns as it travels along a hilly, rural stretch, before rejoining mainline PA 66 in Bethel Township.

 From 1928 to 1938, the segment from North Vandergrift to the northern terminus was designated as PA 566.